How do I volunteer to teach English classes?

 Can I help in other ways?

-Most of our volunteers assist with English class teaching, however we are eager to assist you if you would prefer to find a volunteer opportunity outside of the classroom.
-Non-teaching skills we are looking for include administrative abilities, such as helping with our database, and publicity/public relations.
-Please utilize our online volunteer application form and indicate your volunteer preference(s) in the comment box at the bottom of the form.
+Most of our volunteers assist with English class teaching.
+However, some programs have other opportunities, such as helping with administrative tasks, providing snacks for students at break times, and local advertising/outreach.
+On our online volunteer application form, please indicate your volunteer preference(s) in the comment box at the bottom of the form.

 What qualifications do I need?